-The proof is based on the Barr-Beck monadicity theorem, see Section~\ref{sec:category}, allowing the description of various module categories over a tensor category $\cA$ with modules over an algebra internal to $\cA$.
-To some extent those results generalize the work of Etingof--Nikshych--Ostrik~\cite{Etingof2010} and Ostrik~\cite{Ostrik2003} for finite tensor categories.
+The proof is based on applications of the Barr-Beck monadicity theorem developed in Section~\ref{sec:category}, which allow us to the describe various module categories over a rigid tensor category $\cA$ as categories of modules over an algebra internal to $\cA$.
+It is really here that the rigidity assumption is most important.

-The disc, annulus and once-punctured torus each admit a unique gluing pattern; hence we will denote these simply by $D^2$, $Ann$, $T^2\backslash D^2$, respectively.
+The disk, annulus and once-punctured torus each admit a unique gluing pattern; hence we will denote these simply by $D^2$, $Ann$, $T^2\backslash D^2$, respectively.
 For higher genus and number of punctures, a given surface may admit several distinct gluing patterns; each such gives a different presentation for the algebra $A_S$.